rahul-verma/arjuna/docs/gui_abstraction/AppClass.md

 ##### Points to Note
 1. In the test fixture, we instantiate the `WordPress` class, call its `login` method and yield the object so that test can receive it.
 In its teardown section (after the `yield`), we call the `logout` method of `wordpress` object.
 2. The fixture is mentioned as an argument of the test function.
 3. In the test function we can call any of its methods as seen above.
+The `app` property is public, so it can be used in the test code as `wordpresss.app`